From Excel to credit management software: how to make a business case

 Set out all the advantages clearly

-Credit management software ensures that certain processes are automated.
+Credit management software ensures the automation of certain processes.
 This gives the credit management team more time to focus on higher priority tasks or more complex issues.
-In addition, credit management software ensures that the Order to Cash cycle is improved in various ways.
+In addition, credit management software ensures the improvement of the Order to Cash cycle.

 For instance, the software reduces credit managers’ administrative load and gives them more time to contact customers.
 The software can also ensure that tasks are equally divided between the credit management team and that each customer receives an approach tailored to them.
 These processes further ensure that the liquidity of the company is increased.